ralsina/boxes-book/src/lesson3.run.md

 ```

 And now we can draw it.
 Just so we are sure we are staying inside the
-big box, we will draw it too, in yellow.
+big box, we will draw it too, in lightyellow.

 ```python
 import svgwrite